-<1> Transparent performance: the quality of transparent material will directly affect the visual effect of touch screen, mainly reflected in the reflectivity and clarity of the screen.
+<1> Transparent performance: the quality of transparent material will directly affect the visual effect of the touch screen, mainly reflected in the reflectivity and clarity of the screen.

 <2> Absolute coordinate system: Our traditional mouse is a relative positioning system, positioning only refers to the coordinates of the previous mouse position, and the touch screen needs to choose where to refer to, which is a relative coordinate system, the two are absolutely different in the nature of coordinates.

-<1> Touch mode of capacitive screen:
+<1> Touch mode of the capacitive screen:

 Capacitive touch screen uses human body's response to work, its touch screen is composed of a four-layer composite glass screen, and a transparent special metal conductive material is pasted on the surface.
-When the finger touches the touch screen, the electric field of the human body, the user and the surface of the touch screen form a coupling capacitor.
-For the high frequency current, the capacitance is a direct conductor, so the finger sucks a very small current from the contact point.
+When the finger touches the touch screen, the electric field of the human body, the user, and the surface of the touch screen form a coupling capacitor.
+For the high-frequency current, the capacitance is a direct conductor, so the finger sucks a very small current from the contact point.
 The current flows from the electrodes on the four corners of the touch screen, and the current flowing through the four electrodes is proportional to the distance from the finger to the four corners.
 The position information of the touch point can be obtained by calculating the proportion of the four currents accurately.

 <2> The advantages of capacitive touch screen:

 A. It can touch more than one point.
 Now the capacitive screen with multi-touch on IP can only touch two points at the same time.
-In the soon future, it will develop into three points, four points and more points.
+In the soon future, it will develop into three points, four points, and more points.

 B. High positioning accuracy.